 From September to April, the Northern Lights become more visible here.
 These dancing lights are one of the greatest natural wonders in the world.
 From the clear, dark northern skies of Iceland, nothing will impede your view of nature’s greatest dance.

-Iceland’s most famous waterfall tumbles 105ft into a steep-sided canyon, kicking up a wall of spray.
+Iceland’s most famous waterfall tumbles 105 feet into a steep-sided canyon, kicking up a wall of spray.
 On sunny days, the spray creates shimmering rainbows over the gorge.
-This is a truly amazing spectacle, and a rewarding scene after a nice hike.
+This is a truly amazing spectacle and a rewarding scene after a nice hike.

 Jökulsárlón (The Jökulsár Lagoon)

 Breiðamerkurjökull Glacier retreated very quickly from 1920 to 1965, leaving this breathtaking lagoon behind, which is up to 190 meters deep.
 Icebergs float in the lagoon all year, and you can watch as chunks of ice crash into the water.

 During the winter months, the glaciers get a bit sturdier, and groups of tourists are led across them.
 There’s no better way to see the glaciers than to walk on them.
 Release your inner Arctic explorer across the glaciers of Iceland.